isubasinghe/isub-blog/pages/blog/why-not-oop.md

 biggest thing that impacts readability.
 If your data jumps too much around your CFG, then your code likely is hard to understand.
 The tools that OOP provide, help with abstraction at the cost of your CFG complexity.
-With OOP you usually have references to the objects you want to mutate, this basically means your CFG looks incredibly complex, it is essentialy a denser graph than what it could have been with FP for example.
+With OOP you usually have references to the objects you want to mutate, this means your CFG can look incredibly complex, it is essentialy a denser graph than what it could have been with FP for example.

+#### Mutable state

 OOP as it is presented in languages today such as Java and C# encourage too much mutable state, mutable state can get increasingly hard to manage.
 I think this is especially true when concurrent mutation of state is introduced, it becomes incredibly hard to juggle all the possible state mutations in your head.

+Let's talk about concurrent modification and verifying that code is free of memory errors.
+Here a programmer needs to keep track of every variable that is capable of being modified if they want to **gurantee** that code is free of memory errors, in a complex
+CFG, the programmer might need to keep track of an exponentially growing number of variable states, this has been my biggest problem with working on OOP codebases.
+I have often encountered complex CFGs, since there is no way to know if a variable will be modified later on in the code or not, every single variable under every single object reachable from some starting point needs to be tracked to ensure they are not concurrently modified.
+I quickly run out of the capability to keep to track of such a large state space.
+This hasn't generally been a problem in procedural languages for me, since the state space usually doesn't grow at such a rapid pace and I generally can keep track of all the variables that I need to.

+There are better solutions to concurrent modification that I think are more simple.
-Haskell for example with STM really shines here, Rust as well, excels here, both present excellent solutions to concurrent state modification.
+Haskell for example with STM really shines here, Rust as well, excels here, both present excellent solutions for our problem.
 Once again this can be blamed on the programmer, but a good paradigm should stop yourself from shooting yourself in the foot.

-OOP's promise of hiding implementation details is not a good one in a system where mutable state is present.
-We can't really be completely sure about what the code will do, any developer is free to change code and may not satisfy our assumptions about that implementation we still have to go and read the code just to be sure of what the code is doing.
-This may not always be true, if you have a type system that enforces contracts (Design by Contract, also see the Eiffel programming language) I think OOP would fare better here, but it still doesn't prevent every possible scenario.

-I'm going to go against what a lot of people usually say, for me personally it is easier and cleaner to repeat myself than to deal with abstractions.

 #### OOP doesn't necessarily need to be bad.